-This new collection, No Words Necessary, marks my debut as a Schott Music composer, and it consists of a selection of twelve piano pieces for intermediate level, or for students of approximately Grades 3 – 6 standard (of ABRSM, Trinity College London or London College of Music exams).
+This new collection, No Words Necessary, marks my debut as a Schott Music composer, and it consists of a selection of twelve piano pieces for intermediate level, or for students of approximately Grades 3 – 6 standard of the ABRSM, Trinity College London or London College of Music exams.

 I wrote the pieces earlier this year during my stay in Hong Kong, working as an adjudicator for the Hong Kong Schools Music Festival.
 Adjudicating is a demanding job, but I frequently enjoyed unusually long lunch breaks, so had some time to compose.
 Adjudicating sessions often took place in splendid theatres with lovely well-tuned grand pianos, so I decided to put this time to good use.
 Within a few weeks I had written all twelve, albeit scribbled on manuscript paper as opposed to my usual method, using my Sibelius software.

 The pieces are characteristically tonal, with a nod to Minimalism.
 The title, No Words Necessary, was inspired by German poet and writer Heinrich Heine (1797 – 1856):